FeatureCloud/app-blank-with-visualizer/README.md

-# FeatureCloud App Blank Template
+# FeatureCloud App Blank Template with included visualizer application

 The app-blank template contains an initial state that does not execute commands other than transitioning to the terminal state.
 This template is a starting point for implementing apps by adding more states and operations.